zendesk/zendesk_apps_tools/tools.md

 ### Prerequisites

-- Command line tools for XCode.
+- GNU Compiler Collection (Command Line Tools for XCode includes GCC on OSX)

 ### How to use